Staff Team

 In their spare time, you can find Eve exploring nature, cooking, reading, and hanging out with her 10-year-old rabbit and 19-year-old cat.

-Dennis Alvarez, Community Health Coordinator,
+Dennis Alvarez, Gender and Sexual Health Coordinator,

 He/Him/His